arunpariyar/gopherguides-intro-to-go/week11/README.md

 This project is built with Go by a beginner Gopher

-#### Under The Hood
+## Under The Hood

 UGotNews works atop service that is the heart of the application.
 All the building blocks that make the serice are introduced below.

 ##### Article

 `Article` is the smallest working unit of the application that represents a news in its raw form.
-A collection type `Articles` is also defined. _(Definition & Usage)_
+A collection type `Articles` is also defined for ease of use. _(Definition & Usage)_

 ##### Category

 `Category` is provides the area of news an article provides such as politics, arts e.t.c.
-A collection type `Categories` is also defined.
+A collection type `Categories` is also defined for ease of use.

 ##### News